 How Does an OMS Work?

-What’s more, a good OMS doesn’t just organize orders, it also optimizes orders against defined business rules.
+What’s more, a good OMS doesn’t just organize orders, it also optimizes orders against business rules.
 It can calculate the best order routing, predict how much inventory is needed at specific fulfillment centers, and help retailers determine if setting up a new fulfillment option such as curbside pickup would be valuable.

 Benefits of an Order Management System

-Today’s retail environment is multichannel or omnichannel, which means that a single customer is purchasing from the same retailer on several channels.
+Today’s retail environment is omnichannel, which means that a single customer is purchasing from the same retailer on several channels.
 These customers have become used to fast and reliable order fulfillment, customer service, and delivery turnarounds.
 Companies like Amazon have raised the bar of what customers expect from a retailer.

 What’s more, retailers are dealing with increasingly complex logistics, a broadening and deepening of customer data, and new fulfillment demands such as curbside pickup.